mphamsy/mphamsy.github.io/_pages/about.md

 selected_papers: False # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+A self-driven and diligent professional with a vast range of technical and interpersonal skills, with prior experience in working in the engineering consultancy.
+As a distinctive data science graduate, I have developed excellent programming skills through my degree and key communication skills through my work as an engineer.
+I work comfortably in a team or individually under time and stress restraints.
+I am a highly organized, committed and positive individual, who is eager to work and learn from others.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.